Pyppe/polar-flow-export/README.md

-# polar-flow-export
+# Polar Flow Export
-Bookmarklet for export Polar Flow data.
+Bookmarklet for exporting your Polar Flow data.